kanelloc/NanodegreeProject1/README.md

-# First Udacity's Nanodegree Project: Movie Website
+# First Project - Movie website

 by Charalampos Kanellopoulos, for Udacity's Full Stack Nanodegree.

 ### About

-This project provides a simple server-side script to generate a website of movie trailers from a CSV data file.
+This project provide a website where the user can view movie trailers and their poster.

 ### How to run
 First clone this repository and run `fresh_tomatoes.py`.<br />